syncfusion-content/blazor-docs/blazor/diagram-component/connectors/connectors.md

+---
+layout: post
+title: Connector in Blazor Diagram Component | Syncfusion
+description: Learn here all about Connector in Syncfusion Blazor Diagram component and more.
+platform: Blazor
+control: Diagram Component
+documentation: ug
+---

 # Connector

 Connectors are objects used to create link between two points, nodes or ports to represent the relationships between them.